 Free Christmas Craft Projects!

-Enjoy spending time making some Christmas Crafts with
+Enjoy spending time making some Christmas Crafts with your children,

-to make crafts are a great way to enjoy time with the little ones!
+crafts are a great way to enjoy time with the little ones!

 Paper Plate Flower Craft